jackyyf/isreversi/Protocol.md

 Client send a packet with no payload to request data from server.
 Server should response back with same frame type, and contains data for player list.

-Data is in a tuple of tuple(string, uint32, uint32).
+Data is in a tuple of string, which contains Player Name.
-For each tuple, the corresponding field are Player Name, Game wins, Game lose.

 ### 2.9 Join Game
 | Frame type | Direction | Room ID |